oracle/weblogic-kubernetes-operator/site/wlst.md

 # Using WLST

+Note that a video demonstration of using WLST to create a data source is available [here](https://youtu.be/eY-KXEk8rI4).

 WebLogic Scripting Tool (WLST) can be used to manage a *domain* running in Kubernetes.
 If the *domain* was configured to expose a T3 channel using the `exposeAdminT3Channel` setting when creating the *domain*, then the matching T3 *service* can be used to connect.
 For example, if the `domainUID` is `domain1`, and the administration server name is `admin-server`, then the *service* would be called:

 ```